The information which follows is for prospective students applying for admission during Fall 2021.

 Pitt Honors is competitive.
-We accept about 600 students each year into Pitt Honors and the Honors Joint Degree program.
+We accept about 600 students each year into Pitt Honors and the Honors degree (jointly-conferred) program.

 If you choose to apply, you'll be asked to answer the following essay question:

 If you could change anything in the world, what would it be?
 Explain why and how you would change it.
 Responses should be stated in 500 words or less.

 Admitted students get:

 - A designation on your transcript as soon as you're admitted, and an Honors-designated degree (BA-H or BS-H) from your academic school upon completion of the Honors Joints Degree requirements.

 - Priority course registration beginning your first spring term.

-- A flexible Pitt Honors experience, you will also get an assigned Honors Scholar-Mentor to help you tailor the most advantageous path for your interests.
+- A flexible Pitt Honors experience where you also be assigned to an Honors Scholar-Mentor to help you tailor the most advantageous path for your interests.

 The deadline for Pitt Honors freshman application is December 1.